lion053/AnnoMods/README.md

 - Enbesian stone street is overbuildable by the OW / NW-stone street and vice versa.
 - Instead of mud bricks you need OW / NW bricks.

-Menu sorted by population tier: Farmers / Jornaleros, next to dirt street Menu sorted by building typ: City, next to dirt street Unlocked at 200 Farmers / Jornaleros

 **Menu Location:**